A GLIMPSE OF ONE SMALL PART OF ENGLAND IN PICTURE AND PROSE

 Raymond H. Hutt

-A photographic tour of Faringdon.
+A photographic tour around Faringdon and beyond.
 The tour takes us around Faringdon and also out to the River Thames at Lechlade and the ancient White Horse on the Berkshire Downs above Uffington; then back along the railway line.

 What was happening around 1953?
 The streets of Faringdon were lined with the houses that mostly we see there now, but there were none of today’s sprawling housing estates.
 The population had remained around 3000 for more than a hundred years, at least a third of what it is today in 2020.
 In most homes there would have been electric lighting but no plug-in electrical goods like a vacuum cleaner, fridge, washing machine, or television.
 Most homes would have had a wireless (or radio) that was quite likely to be plugged into a light socket after removing the bulb.
 There was no A420 bypass, only one in ten UK households owned a car, and horses were still a very common sight on the streets.
 Faringdon had a railway station, about 20 public houses, and a friendly policeman could be seen pounding his beat every day.
 There also seems to be a continuous supply of cows out grazing on this tour, not so common a sight today!
 How times have changed.